 Extra Special: Each apartment is completely wheelchair accessible.
 And the ingenious thing about the design of Bubali Luxury Apartments is that all of the design elements of the wheelchair accessible features are subtly incorporated into the contemporary decor of the property.

 From extra wide doorways, bed lifts and an adjusted toilet, shower and washbasin, these apartments rival the standards of even the most accessible hotel properties in the Caribbean.

-4. OceanZ Boutique Hotel
+6. OceanZ Boutique Hotel – Private Plunge Pools

 Tucked in the lovely little residential neighborhood of Malmok, OceanZ offers 13 intimate rooms across the road from gorgeous sea cliffs above a snorkelling spot famous for its abundance of colorful tropical fish.

 Created by well-known Venezuelan fashion designer Eva Zissu who has made Aruba her home for many years, OceanZ was envisioned as a spot where she could entertain in style and offer guests an intimate luxury Aruba experience.

 A private chef, pool service, a stand-alone bar with signature cocktails and personalized menus all make you feel like you are her only guest.
-And though it’s not on a swimmable beach, it offers stellar sunsets over the sea from the glassed-in dining room and outdoor dining nook.
+And though it’s not on a swimmable beach, it offers stellar sunset views over the sea from the glassed-in dining room and outdoor dining nook.

 That’s the reality of staying at this posh three-story villa that can accommodate up to 25 people.
 It’s like having our own private luxury boutique hotel.
 And only a select few know about it!

 A catered dinner on the spacious outdoor deck, a dip in the huge pool by firepit light at the built-in pool bar and a soak in the big whirlpool, then lots of dancing and imbibing (they have an in-house wine cellar) it really was a night to remember.

 There are eight spacious bedrooms in all, each with contemporary decor and private bathroom.
 Some even have a deck while another has a massage table and an exercise bike.
 One is almost a standalone apartment with its own private entrance.